 Note: This part of the book “No more Mister Nice Guy” can be summed up briefly without too much detail: this section is not sexist, but attempts to explain why the amount of good guys has risen and they behave as they do because of how society has changed.
 To me, this section lacked conviction as it was theory as opposed to proof with evidence to back it up.
 However, it still has its merits, whether you agree with the author’s theory, or not.

 In the author’s view, the good guys lacked guidance.
 Sometimes their father was absent, violent, or did not fit the definition of someone who treated them well.
-For a few decades now, society has attempted to homogenise the sexes, which has changed how we now define masculinity.
+For a few decades now, society has attempted to homogenize the sexes, which has changed how we now define masculinity.
 In many cases, women teach young boys how to become men.

 Because of this, a large number of good guys have developed a feminine perspective of masculinity.
 This explanation is reflected by the fact that in adulthood they are more likely to be friends with women, rather than lovers.
 Women tell these men: “You’re the perfect guy and whoever gets you will be so lucky”, but they would never choose to be with them.

 This kind of remark will just encourage the good guy to stay on the same path and he is convinced it will eventually lead to the perfect spot.
-He endeavours to be even nicer than before but is too blind to see he is still on the wrong track.
+He endeavors to be even nicer than before but is too blind to see he is still on the wrong track.

 Chapter 3: Learn to enjoy yourself